kamesh1126/kamesh1126/README.md

 ## :sassy_man:  About me
- A Full Stack Web Developer based in India.
-A creative coder who specializes in MERN stack.
-I make it my mission to design pixel-perfect websites and applications with optimized code that run blazing fast.
+I'm a passionate Full Stack Web Developer specilized in MERN stack.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
-- :thinking: I’m currently open for: `A new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1UhQSTqid_5wNCgc6quwXYd6mZwlz9Kb5/view?usp=sharing).
+- :thinking: I’m currently open for: `A new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/19MTXSM-EMsYvqMm6CIsiPb-Z2jbD8JiH/view?usp=sharing).
 - :nerd_face: Always `learning new things`

 <br>